minio/docs/source/administration/identity-access-management.rst

 on whether or not the authenticated identity is *authorized* to perform the operation on the specified resource.

-Enabling external identity management disables the MinIO internal IDP, with the exception of the creating :ref:`service accounts <minio-idp-service-account>`.

 .. _minio-access-management:

 Access Management